Probing Neural Topology of Large Language Models

-Recent studies have drawn compelling parallels between neurons in LLMs and those in the human brain~\cite{toneva2019interpreting,schrimpf2021neural,caucheteux2023evidence, kumar2024shared, rathitopolm, mischler2024contextual, tuckute2024driving, gahot2024fmri,sun2024brain,liu2025brain}, revealing shared properties such as spatial-functional organization~\cite{kumar2024shared,rathitopolm} and left lateralization~\cite{gahot2024fmri}.
-Neural activations at internal layers of LLMs have also been shown to reliably predict human brain responses given the same linguistic stimuli~\cite{schrimpf2021neural,tuckute2024driving,luo2022mapping}.
-However, these efforts primarily focus on static neural representations of LLMs, while overlooking the key aspect of temporal and functional neural topology that has been studied in neuroscience for decades~\cite{bassett2006small, bassett2017network, fotiadis2024structure}.
-Moreover, although analogies between LLMs and human brains are insightful~\cite{toneva2019interpreting,goldstein2022shared}, few works explicitly connect these findings to LLMs' language generation performance, which is one of the primary indicators of an LLM's intelligence.
+Recent studies have drawn compelling parallels between neurons in LLMs and those in the human brain~\citep{toneva2019interpreting,schrimpf2021neural,caucheteux2023evidence, kumar2024shared, rathitopolm, mischler2024contextual, tuckute2024driving, gahot2024fmri,sun2024brain,liu2025brain}, revealing shared properties such as spatial-functional organization~\citep{kumar2024shared,rathitopolm} and left lateralization~\citep{gahot2024fmri}.
+Neural activations at internal layers of LLMs have also been shown to reliably predict human brain responses given the same linguistic stimuli~\citep{schrimpf2021neural,tuckute2024driving,luo2022mapping}.
+However, these efforts primarily focus on static neural activations of LLMs, while overlooking the key aspect of temporal and functional neural topology that has been studied in neuroscience for decades~\citep{bassett2006small, bassett2017network, fotiadis2024structure}.
+Moreover, although analogies between LLMs and human brains are insightful~\citep{toneva2019interpreting,goldstein2022shared}, few works explicitly connect these findings to the language generation performance, which is one of the primary indicators of an LLM's intelligence.

-In this work, we introduce \textit{graph probing}, a novel approach for investigating the functional connectivity of neurons in LLMs and its relationship to language generation performance.
+In this work, we introduce \textit{graph probing}, a novel approach for investigating the functional connectivity of neurons in LLMs and its relationship to language generation and understanding performance.
 By analyzing neural activity time series as LLMs process text token by token, we compute temporal and functional correlations between neurons to construct dynamic neural graphs.
-Using this large-scale dataset of text-induced neural topology, we train graph neural network (GNN)~\cite{kipf2017gcn, fey2019pyg} as probes to predict LLMs' accuracy in auto-regressively generating the corresponding text.
-In essence, graph probing connects the micro-level topology of how neurons are connected given a token sequence, to the macro-level performance of how well LLMs predict these tokens, offering a new lens to study the emergent capabilities of LLMs.
+Using this large-scale dataset of text-induced neural topology, we train probes to predict LLMs' accuracy in auto-regressively generating the corresponding text, as well as how LLMs represent fundamental concepts like space and time.
+In essence, graph probing connects the micro-level topology of how neurons are connected given a token sequence, to the macro-level performance of how well LLMs understand and predict these tokens, offering a new lens to study the emergent capabilities of LLMs.
 Our method is summarized in Figure \ref{fig::method} and described in Section \ref{sec::method}.